Mike Barnes (Hollyoaks): Storylines

 In August 2016, Mike is seen visiting Amy and is furious when Amy and her fiancée Ryan Knight (Duncan James) decide to move to Hollyoaks village so that Leah and Lucas can be closer to Ste.
 In March 2017, Mike attends Ryan and Amy's wedding and argues with Ste over Amy's decision to move to America with Ryan, Leah and Lucas and tells him to leave.
 That evening, Mike and Ryan return home and find Amy's corpse in her flat after she was murdered by an unknown assailant, devastating Mike.
 He returns in September for Ste's trial of Amy's murder.
 After the trial, Ste is found not guilty, Mike's ex-wife Kathy Barnes is furious and she takes a handgun and shoots Ste.
 Mike grabs Kathy before police arrive and arrest her and take her to the police station.
 In May 2018, Ste calls Mike and explains to him what happened to Lucas and Leah, and he is upset when he finds out that Ryan killed Amy.
 He tells him Ryan had drowned in the river and has died.

 Reception

 When Mike's relationship with Zoe began, there was some controversy over the storyline, due to the age gap between the pair.
 However, Hirst stated: "I think the controversy has subsided somewhat.
 It's not an illicit affair, it's known about now.
 It was shocking to some people at the beginning but it wasn't by any means illegal.
 There were some complications but they are both grown-ups!"
-Kris Green of Digital Spy described the skydive as one of the best stunts he had seen in a long time, commenting that it was Mike's reaction to Sarah's death that "choked" him up, and branded the episode as "amazing".
+Kris Green of Digital Spy called it one of the best stunts he had seen, noting that Mike's reaction to Sarah's death was particularly affecting and branding the episode "amazing."